egel-lang/egel-lang.github.io/index.md

 from reading the sources to evaluation, though these goals are somewhat at odds which each other.

-The interpreter assumes that scripts are for small automation tasks where the computationally intensive part is done by calling native routines.

-Internally, combinators are represented as referenced counted C++ objects and there is no extra garbage collector implemented for light-weight seamless integration with C/C++.
-Also, the interpreter is stackless to later allow for concurrency.

-Definitions are translated to bytecode in a small instruction set for portability.

-The interpreter is under development and is in a pre-release stage.
-It can only symbolically evaluate at the moment (which is most of the work, of course.)
+The interpreter is mostly written to explore how far you can push an implementation of a term rewrite system based on a directed acyclic graph.
+Combinators and the evaluation graphs are implemented with reference counted C++ objects and most of the implementation is written with utter disregard for performance.
+That has drawbacks but it also gives a highly robust system which can be seamlessly integrated into other C/C++ programs.
+Lastly, the interpreter employs bytecode in a small instruction set for maximal portability.

+The interpreter seems to have something between a naive Lisp and Python performance.

+A REPL and batch mode evaluation is supported.

 ## Roadmap and mobile code